-PEO - Graduates Whose Careers Effectively Leverage Their Education in Biomedical Engineering
+PEO 1 - Effectively Leverage Their Education in Biomedical Engineering

-As a result, graduates will be able to recognize and/or create opportunities, adjust to new conditions, and take advantage of opportunities across multiple boundaries: disciplinary, geographic, social and cultural.
-Graduates may demonstrate success through professional/personal recognition and/or advancement.
+- Recognize and/or create opportunities, adjust to new conditions, and take advantage of opportunities across multiple boundaries disciplinary, geographic, social and cultural. - Demonstrate success through professional/community/personal recognition and/or advancement.

-PEO - Graduates Competent to Obtain Additional Knowledge and/or Skills
+PEO 2 - Continue to Enhance Their Knowledge and/or Skills

-As a result, graduates will continue to learn and enhance their skills through professional development and/or research activities.
-Graduates may use this new knowledge and/or additional skills to enhance current activities or move in a new direction.
+• Continue to learn and enhance their skills through professional development and/or research activities.
+Graduates should use this new knowledge and/or additional skills to enhance current activities or move in a new direction.
 Graduates may also pursue further education in the form of graduate and professional degrees.

-PEO - Graduates Who Make Contributions in Research, Innovation, Design and/or Technological Development.
+PEO 3 - Contribute Responsibly and Ethically to Research, Innovation, Design, Technological and/or Policy Development

-As a result, graduates will make significant or meaningful contributions in their chosen fields either through publications and/or presentations, the development of a product or process, obtaining patents for new products and/or processes, or other evidence of contributing to the advancement of knowledge, particularly in fields integrating engineering and the life sciences.
+Make significant, meaningful, and ethical contributions in their chosen fields, through publications, presentations, product or process development, patents, new policies or policy revisions, patient care or other evidence of contributing to the responsible advancement of knowledge, particularly in fields integrating engineering and the life sciences.

-PEO - Graduates Who Contribute to Their Communities
+PEO 4 - Contribute to Their Communities